 Claim analyzed

-“All the world's bacteria stacked on top of each other would stretch for 10 billion light-years.”
+“If all the world's bacteria were stacked on top of each other, the resulting column would stretch approximately 10 billion light-years.”

 Misleading